+The biggest question we’re asked: How do you treat TAPS?
 Did you know there are many forms of TAPS treatment?
 When it is diagnosed in utero, there are several options available.
-The jury is still out on the best TAPS treatment, but it is still important to know that these treatment options are available to you, and discussed with you.
+The jury is still out on what the best treatment is, but it is still important to know that these treatment options are available and discussed with patients.

 This is a watch-and-wait approach.
 Because of the slow nature of TAPS, regular MCA dopplers can gauge how fast it is progressing.
 In this situation, you’ll be monitored closely every few days to check how things are going, but there will be no intervention unless something changes.
 Expectant management also allows for the chance of TAPS resolving spontaneously.
 In the recent TAPS Registry, around 16% of TAPS cases did resolve on their own.